ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

 The hydrological catchment model HYPE simulates water flow and substances on their way from precipitation through soil, river and lakes to the river outlet.
 HYPE is developed at the Swedish Meteorological and Hydrological Institute.
 The recipe pre-processes ERA-Interim and ERA5 data for use in HYPE.

+GlobWat
+*******
+GlobWat is a soil water balance model that has been provided by the Food and Agriculture Organization (FAO) to assess water use in irrigated agriculture. http://www.fao.org/nr/water/aquamaps.
+The recipe pre-processes ERA-Interim and ERA5 reanalyses data for use in the GlobWat.
+GlobWat requires potential evapotranspiration (evspsblpot).
+The variable evspsblpot is not available in ERA-Interim.
+Thus, we use the arora (Arora.
+2002) or debruin function (De Bruin et al. 2016) to obtain evspsblpot using both ERA-Interim and ERA5.
+The arora function needs the variable tas and the debruin function besides that needs the variables psl, rsds, and rsdt as input.

 Available recipes and diagnostics